Summary

 For the United States and Canada you set the sales tax rate at a state or provincial level.
 See the screenshot example for entering provincial rates for Canada.

-Note: These EU rates apply only where the buyer is located (IP Address detection and location selection) in a country listed, and is purchasing a course that does not contain any ILT sessions or Assignments.
+Note: These EU rates apply only where the buyer is located (IP Address detection and location selection) in a country listed, and is purchasing a course that does not contain any legacy ILT sessions, Live Learning sessions or Assignments.

-If your course includes ILTs or assignments, the tax rate of your main store location applies to the purchase.
+If your course includes these module types, the tax rate of your main store location applies to the purchase.

 See: